Speaking of Democracy is a series of engaging conversations between students and community leaders on the health of American democracy.

 Please join us for a lively discussion and lunch on Tuesday, October 16 in USU 2310A&B during U-hour.

-Above: In a discussion facilitated by Rochelle Green, students and community leaders participate in a dialogue on the value of consensus and deliberation in a healthy democracy.
+Participants discuss the value of consensus and deliberation in a healthy democracy.

 A conversation about the value and impact of your vote: structurally (gerrymandering, the electoral college), procedurally, and emotionally.